kuka-js/kuka/README.md

 ### Email

 Verifying email and password resetting needs email (unless you turn them off, see above).
-Make sure your .env has `VER_SENDER` and `VER_RECIPIENT` set. `VER_SENDER` should be the email address from which the verification link is sent, and `VER_RECIPIENT` is the email the link is sent to. `VER_RECIPIENT` is needed only in devevelopment, local, and testing stages.
+Make sure your .env has `VER_SENDER` and `VER_RECIPIENT` set. `VER_SENDER` should be the email address from which the verification link is sent, and `VER_RECIPIENT` is the email the link is sent to. `VER_RECIPIENT` is needed only in development, local, and testing stages.

 #### SMTP